abergs/ideasofanders/_posts/2014-06-05-Introduction-To-Orleans.md

     public class PersonGrain : BaseGrain, IGrain { ... }

-In the [theories presented by Orleans](http://orleans.codeplex.com/wikipage?title=Getting%20Started%20with%20Orleans&referringTitle=Orleans%20Documentation), you will read alot about the [Actor Model](http://orleans.codeplex.com/wikipage?title=Core%20Concepts&referringTitle=Getting%20Started%20with%20Orleans).
+In the [theories presented by Orleans](http://orleans.codeplex.com/wikipage?title=Getting%20Started%20with%20Orleans&referringTitle=Orleans%20Documentation), you will read a lot about the [Actor Model](http://orleans.codeplex.com/wikipage?title=Core%20Concepts&referringTitle=Getting%20Started%20with%20Orleans).
 The Actor model share some of it ideas with the object oriented, self encapsulated model.

 > "The units of distribution, actors, encapsulating data and computation, are called grains."